Undergraduate Degree Requirements

 - An undergraduate student may register for no more than 200 course units.
 An exception is permitted for candidates for BS degrees in engineering, for whom the limits are 240 units in Revelle and Roosevelt Colleges and 230 units in all other colleges.
-Other exceptions will be granted only for compelling academic reasons and only with the approval of the college provost and the concurrence of the educational policy committee.
+Other exceptions will be granted only for compelling academic reasons and only with the approval of the college provost.

 College Honors at Graduation

-No more than 14 percent of the graduating seniors on campus shall be eligible for college honors.
+No more than 14 percent of the graduating seniors on campus shall be eligible for college Honors.
 Normally, no more than the top 2 percent shall be eligible for summa cum laude and no more than the next 4 percent for magna cum laude, although minor variations from year to year shall be permitted.
 The remaining 8 percent are eligible for cum laude.
-The ranking of students for eligibility for college honors shall be based upon the grade point average.
-In addition, to be eligible for honors, a student must receive letter grades for at least eighty quarter-units of course work at the University of California.
-Each college may award honors at graduation only to those who are eligible to receive college honors.
+The ranking of students for eligibility for college Honors shall be based upon the grade point average.
+In addition, to be eligible for Honors, a student must receive letter grades for at least seventy-two quarter-units of course work at the University of California.
+Each college may award Honors at graduation only to those who are eligible to receive college Honors.

 - The student must have completed a special course of study within the department or program.
 The requirements for this special course of study shall be approved by the Undergraduate Council and published in the catalog.
 The requirements must include eight to twelve units of supervised research or other creative activity leading to the preparation of a paper or other appropriate project.
 Public presentation of the project, through performance, participation in the undergraduate research conference, or other appropriate means, shall explicitly be encouraged.